google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 execution."/>

-This can be a problem, even in first-world countries, as the **effective network connection type** a user has might not actually be 3G, 4G or WiFi.
-You can be on coffee-shop Wifi but connected to a cellular hotspot with 2G speeds.
+This can be a problem, even in first-world countries, as the **effective network connection type** a user has might not actually be 3G, 4G or Wi-Fi.
+You can be on coffee-shop Wi-Fi but connected to a cellular hotspot with 2G speeds.

 You can **reduce** the network transfer cost of JavaScript through: